raspberrypilearning/catch-the-bus-ccw/en/step_1.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1">

-Click on the green flag to watch the animation.
+Click on the green flag in the preview below to watch the animation.

 Which sprites change their costumes to create an animation effect?
 </div>